Zoroastrian wedding

-Zoroastrian weddings are a religious ceremony in Zoroastrianism in which two individuals, a man and a woman are united.
+A Zoroastrian wedding is a religious ceremony in Zoroastrianism in which two individuals, usually a man and a woman, are united.
 In Zoroastrianism, marriage within the community is encouraged, and is greatly favored in religious texts.
 The following information will detail ceremony procedures and traditional processes for a Zoroastrian wedding.

 Prior to ceremony

 Age

 In the Avesta, manhood and womanhood are gained at the age of 15, when they would be ready for marriage.
 However, in India, the threshold for marriage is set by the Parsi Marriage and Divorce Act, 1936 which states the threshold at 21 for males and 18 for females.
 If either of the marrying parties are below the age given in the act, the parents of the underage marrying party must sign on the marriage certificate to signify their approval.

 Arranged marriages

 Traditionally marriages are arranged by the parents with the consent of the children.
 In recent times however, it is not uncommon for this system to be reversed, with the parents consulted about a decision made by the marrying parties.